-Practicing this walking mediation daily can help reduce your symptoms.
-You'll also experience how you can take control back of your mind and feelings.
+Practicing this walking mediation daily can help reduce these physical symptoms.
+And you may also experience how you can take back control of your mind and feelings.

 When you relax your jaw, you automatically reduce the constant stream of conversation you have with yourself.
 You can’t talk with your mouth open!

 Turn your attention inwards.